cugos/cugos.github.com/2016-spring-fling/index.md

 lat: 47.651737
 lng: -122.307540
 event_location: Forest Club Room 207, <a href="http://www.washington.edu/maps/#!/and">Anderson Hall</a>, University of Washington, Seattle WA
+announcement: "As of Monday, March 21st we have sold out of tickets for the Spring Fling.
+Sadly we are limited by the capacity of our venue and cannot increase tickets.
+We recommend signing up for the waitlist and hopefully tickets will open up as people update RSVPs.
+If you are registered and can no longer attend, please update your ticket to make space!"
 event_header-image: 2016springfling/header.jpg
 event_header-credit: Aaron Racicot
 event_register-url: https://www.eventbrite.com/e/cugos-spring-fling-2016-tickets-21978297680